Thomas2500/uDomainFlag/README.md

 * **Server**: Target server to use instead of dfdata.bella.network
 * **DisableCrashReports**: Turns off crash reporting and does not allow the user to enable it again.

+More details on all available settings and how to configure these can be found on the [Admin Policies for uDomainFlag](https://domainflag.bella.network/enterprise?ref=https://github.com/Thomas2500/uDomainFlag) page.

 ## Releases

 A list of all releases including changelog can be found at [Releases](https://github.com/Thomas2500/uDomainFlag/releases).